Skip to content

 Last Updated:

-The BJT common emitter amplifier is a general-purpose BJT-based amplifier that it typically used for voltage amplification.
+The BJT common emitter amplifier is a general-purpose BJT-based amplifier that is typically used for voltage amplification.
 It offers great voltage gain and ok current gain.
 The input impedance is moderate but unfortunately it has high output impedance.
 The output is inverted with respect to the input.
 It is commonly followed with a buffer circuit such as a common-collector amplifier to reduce the output impedance.
-The common emitter amplifier find use in audio and RF applications.
+The common emitter amplifier finds use in audio and RF applications.

 The MOSFET analogue to the BJT common emitter amplifier is the common source amplifier.

-This is a placeholder for the reference: tbl-bjt-common-emitter-amplifier-properties shows the basic properties of the common emitter amplifier, along with relative ratings for each compared to other amplifiers.
+The table below shows the basic properties of the common emitter amplifier, along with relative ratings for each compared to other amplifiers.

 PropertyValue